 Latest news

-PEN International’s Writers for Peace Committee
+PEN International’s Writers in Prison Committee

 PEN International launches Lenguas Vivas, a new project celebrating the vitality of Indigenous literary expression across Latin America.
 Presented at FIL Guadalajara 2025, the multilingual anthology — curated by Miguel Ángel Oxlaj Cúmez — features 26 authors from Mexico (Chiapas), Bolivia, Argentina, Chile, and Guatemala, with poetry published in Indigenous languages and Spanish self-translations.